VeenathT/AgroNest/README.md

 ##### • **MongoDB** :- A popular NoSQL database, MongoDB is known for its flexibility, scalability, and performance.
 It stores data in a flexible, JSON-like format called BSON and supports features like sharding and replication, making it suitable for handling large volumes of data.
  ##### • **Mongoose** :- A MongoDB object modeling tool designed for Node.js, Mongoose provides a straightforward way to work with MongoDB databases by providing a schema-based solution for modeling application data.
 It simplifies tasks such as validation, querying, and data manipulation.

 ## Installation and Setup

 Before proceeding, make sure your device has Node.js installed.
 You can download it from [here](https://nodejs.org/).

 ### Backend Setup

-1. Navigate to the root directory of the project.
+1. Navigate to the BACKEND directory of the project.
 2. Run the following command to start the backend server:

 ```bash